 Those applying from overseas usually experience a longer UK family visa processing time.
 Overseas embassies and visa assistance centres often face higher applicant volumes, especially from countries with historically large demand for UK visas.

-Applicants must attend an appointment, provide biometrics, and upload documents.
-Once the Home Office receives your biometric information, security checks begin.
+Applicants must attend a biometric appointment at a visa application centre, provide biometrics, and upload documents, and processing is usually counted after this stage is completed.
+Once the Home Office receives your biometric information and the documents submitted after the biometric appointment are transmitted, security checks begin.
 This is the point where many applicants start tracking the UK visa processing time after biometrics and looking out for email updates from the visa centre.

 For those preparing their file, many find it helpful to review guidance similar to the UK Family Visit Visa Requirements & How to Apply resource, as it outlines common documentation standards and expectations that also apply across family routes.